nico-bachner/md-paper/README.md

 - Add auxiliary files: `aux`
 - Basic logs: `log`
 - All logs: `LOG`
--   **SPECIAL CASE:**
-    Generate LaTeX only:
-    ``` sh
-    ~/md-paper/build.sh FILE_NAME latex-only
-    ```
-    Since this one doesn't generate a pdf file, the options for pdf gen are superfluous here.

 ## Formatting Options (YAML Header)
-There are quite a few options for customisation.
-I'll try and list as many as I can. (for those who know a little TeX: the options are derived from the `template.latex` file)
+There are quite a few options for customisation, so not all will be listed here. (for those who know a little TeX: the options are derived from the `template.latex` file, so feel free to check that out for the full customisation options)

 ### Basic structure
 Customisation can be done in a YAML (**Y**AML **A**in't **M**arkup **L**anguage) header which is an extra section above the content of your document: